-Critically, NFT creators have the ability to decide their own royalty payment structure for their digital art — this ensures they can be compensated for all future resales of their creation, providing passive income for the artist.
+Critically, NFT creators have the ability to sell NFT art and decide their own royalty payment structure — this ensures they can be compensated for all future resales of their creation, providing passive income for the artist.
 How different is that to the current model?
 Very.
 Most analogue artists never see a cent following the sale of an original physical piece of art.
 With traditional art, artists often only see a pay cheque from a once-off sale with part of that commission taken from the gallery or other intermediaries along the way.
 Artists often have no say in their rights to royalties or sales thereafter.

 With NFT art, royalty terms are coded into the non-fungible token’s smart contract on the blockchain, meaning artists can be compensated for the eternal lifespan of their creation.
 The average NFT royalty ranges from 5-10%, which is a gamechanger for artists.

-New to NFTs and keen to learn more?
+New to NFTs and keen to learn more beyond how to buy NFT art?
 We’ve put together a handy explainer to help you navigate this new and exciting space.

 How to create NFT Art?